sailinggalaxians/sailfishos-hadk-gui/README.md

 ## 🛠 Contributing

 I welcome contributions from anyone willing to make this happen!
 Together we are 1!
+Only commit to the development branch, until the program is well tested to work for at least 1 device.

 ## 📜 Contributor Milestones